dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 By [Luke Latham](https://github.com/guardrex) and [Chris Ross](https://github.com/Tratcher)

 In the recommended configuration for ASP.NET Core, the app is hosted using IIS/ASP.NET Core Module, Nginx, or Apache.
-Proxy servers, load balancers, and other network appliances often move or remove information from the request before it reaches the app:
+Proxy servers, load balancers, and other network appliances often obscure information about the request before it reaches the app:

-* When secure requests are proxied insecurely on a LAN, the original scheme (HTTPS) is lost or stored in an added header.
+* When HTTPS requests are proxied over HTTP, the original scheme (HTTPS) is lost and must be forwarded in a header.
-* Because an app receives a request from the proxy and not its true source on the Internet or corporate network, the originating client IP address may also be lost or stored in an added header.
+* Because an app receives a request from the proxy and not its true source on the Internet or corporate network, the originating client IP address must also be forwarded in a header.

-Any information moved or lost by a proxy is important in request processing, for example in link generation, policy evaluation, and client geoloation, just to name a few.
+This information may be important in request processing, for example in link generation, policy evaluation, and client geoloation, just to name a few.

 ## Forwarded headers